f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab01.rst

 #.
 After seeing the above message, please wait another a minute for your connected device to update in VSCode.
 If it has not refreshed automatically after a minute, try clicking on the ``10.1.1.6`` host again to refresh manually.

 #.
-Once finished and your connected device has refreshed, you should now see a green icon next to the FAST dropdown:
+Once finished and your connected device has refreshed, you should now see a green icon next to the FAST dropdown indicating that it has been installed:

    .. image:: ../images/VScode_FASTInstalled.jpg
       :scale: 60%